CCI® and NASC™ accepted. Program meets all AORN standards for RNFA education.

 More diverse opportunities in Surgery.

 I am extremely happy with my training and my new role.
-My hospital decided to create a new position for an RNFA and I was the successful candidate.
+My hospital decided to create a new position for an RN First Assistant and I was the successful candidate.
 I am hoping that this role will continue to expand.

 Better credential and pay.